-The JRC4558 schematic is based in the Lin Topology following the classic 741 type opamp structure with some modifications.
-Find below the simplified circuit provided by JRC broken down into some simpler blocks: Current Supply, Input Stage, Voltage Amplifier Stage (VAS), Output Stage (OPS) and Feedback Path.
+The JRC4558 internal schematic is based on the Lin Topology (named after Hung C. 'Jimmy' Lin an RCA researcher) following the classic 741 type opamp structure with some modifications.
+Find below the simplified circuit provided by JRC, broken down into blocks: Current Supply, Input Stage, Voltage Amplifier Stage (VAS), Output Stage (OPS) and Feedback Path.

-The Active Current Supply it is an utility stage which provides a constant flow of current to the different blocks.
-An stable current source is important in modern circuit design to improve linearity and noise rejection.
+The Active Current Supply it is a utility stage which provides a constant flow of current to the different blocks.
+A stable current source is important in order to improve linearity and noise rejection.
 This stage highlighted in green color is formed by Q1, Q7, Q13, Q14, Q15, R1, R9 and D2:

-The JFET Q15 is a self biased current, it will provide a constant current source independent from the voltage supply.
+The JFET Q15 is a self-biased current source, it will provide a constant current source independent from the voltage supply.
 The start-up of this part of the circuit is simple:

 The Zener diode D2, when reverse biased has a constant voltage drop (Vz).
-As long as the Zener current (Iz) is between certain levels (Izmin and Izmax) called holding current, the voltage across the Zener diode (VZ) will be constant working in the Voltage Regulation Area.
+As long as the Zener current (Iz) is between certain levels (Izmin and Izmax) called holding current, the voltage across the Zener diode (VZ) will be constantly working in the Voltage Regulation Area:

 The Zener diode stabilized voltage VZ drives an emitter follower Q14 loaded by a constant emitter resistor R9 sensing the load current.
-As a result, the output current I9 is almost constant even if the load resistance and/or voltage vary and the circuit operates as a constant current source:
+As a result, the output current I9 is almost constant even if the load resistance and/or voltage changes.
+The circuit operates as a constant current source:

 The external current mirror load of this current source is connected to the collector so that almost the same current flows through it and the emitter resistor.

-- Q13, Q7 are configured as a classic current mirror, meaning that the current through Q13 (I13) will be mirrored in Q7, making I13 = I7
+- Q13 and Q7 are configured as a classic current mirror, meaning that the current through Q13 (I13) will be mirrored in Q7, making I13 = I7

 - Q1 is a plain current PNP constant current source.